Housing in South Africa: Features

 Homes in South Africa are all equipped with the South African SANS 164 220/230V, 50 Hz AC plug sockets, and new builds are required to use the new SANS 164-2 (ZA plug) socket type.
 All houses receive a 220/230V supply, and the maximum wattage obtainable from a standard plug socket, at 16A, is 3,680 watts.
 However, houses may opt to have industrial-type outlets installed, for higher power output, such as to use for at-home DC charging for electric vehicles (EVs) at up to 22 kW.

 With moderate climates, ranging from Mediterranean in Cape Town to Subtropical in Durban, SA does not have a system of piped gas for heating, nor is whole-home heating or cooling (ducted HVAC) common.
 Instead, homes are often built with pitched roofs, insulation above the ceiling, and make use of portable or wall-mounted heaters for winter, and multi-split heat pump air conditioners for summertime.

+South Africa's homes are predominantly built out of brick, bonded together with concrete.
+Fired bricks are exceptionally popular.
+Made from a mixture of clay, sand, and water, the bricks are molded and then fired in a kiln to harden them.
+Clay bricks provide durability, fire resistance, low maintenance, and energy efficiency.
+They also provide homes with warm, earthy color tones, which some homeowners prefer.
+Clay bricks have been used in South African home construction for centuries, and remain widely used.

+South Africa has some of the most technologically-advanced and energy-efficient brick-making operations in the world, which reduce the costs of bricks used for the construction of homes.

-South Africa's homes are predominantly built out of brick, with exterior walls generally receiving two layers of brick, and interior walls receiving a single layer.
+Exterior walls generally receive two layers of brick, and interior walls generally receive a single layer.
 This makes South African homes exceptionally durable, ironically in a region that is essentially devoid of major natural disasters.
-However, these materials are used as they are abundant, and homes are not viewed as disposable assets, but rather long-term investments.
+However, these materials are used in part as they are abundant, and homes in SA are not viewed as disposable assets, but rather long-term investments.

 Internet in South Africa is widespread, and many homes have a fiber optic connection.
 For those that don't, satellite internet is an option.
 In terms of entertainment, South Africans have shifted away over the years from using analog aerials for TV, and dish-type receivers for satellite TV, towards using smart TVs and TV boxes for streaming services.

 Vehicle ownership is high in South Africa, and homeowners tend to park their cars at home.
 Many households have more than one car for personal use.
 Thus, many homes (detached and multi-unit formats) have garages and/or carports for protecting vehicles from the elements, and off-street driveways for additional parking space.